 Kharkiv is home to “Freedom Square”, the 8th largest city-centre square in Europe.
 A noteworthy landmark of the square is the Derzhprom building, which is one of the most prominent examples of constructivist architecture.

 Located in north-central Ukraine, its capital is of course the place to be.
-Kiev (also called Kyiv) is one of the oldest cities in Eastern Europe (482 AD).
+Kyiv is one of the oldest cities in Eastern Europe (482 AD).
 It is loaded with historic Soviet architecture, golden-domed churches, huge monasteries, and beautiful streets.

-Kiev is for sure a fascinating cultural trip.
+Kyiv is for sure a fascinating cultural trip.
 Make sure to check its history-filled museums, like the Museum of Folk Architecture and Ethnography, which stands as one of the largest open-air museums in Europe.
-Do not forget to visit the oldest and the most popular monasteries in Ukraine, Kiev Pechersk Lavra (aka the Kiev Monastery of the Caves).
+Do not forget to visit the oldest and the most popular monasteries in Ukraine, Kyiv Pechersk Lavra (aka the Kyiv Monastery of the Caves).

 Located on the north-western shore of the Black Sea, Odessa is commonly called the “Pearl of the Black Sea”.
 This city was first taken by the Greeks, then again by the Ottomans, and finally the Russians.
 This formulates the interesting history this city holds which can be told through its many museums and artefacts.